Loamy Upland

 Description

-This state consists of one plant community which is a result of continuous season long grazing or continuous seasonal grazing.
+The Savannah State consists of the Deciduous Savanna Community which is a result of continuous season long grazing or continuous seasonal grazing of the Woody Draw State communities.
 There is little regeneration of trees mainly due to grazing of seedlings and saplings.

 Submodel